Self-Drive in Tokyo: 12 Things to Do That Are Under An Hour Away by Car!

 Image credit: knhiraoka

-Ginza is also home to the famous Kabukiza Theatre, the foremost theatre for the traditional Japanese stage drama.
+Ginza is also home to the famous Kabukiza Theatre, the foremost theatre for traditional Japanese stage drama.
 You can enjoy tea in the tearooms before the performances, and for those who might not know Japanese, translation devices are available for rent so you get to enjoy the full experience.
 Do plan ahead for this if you are keen on watching a performance, though, as the whole affair usually lasts for 3 to 4 hours.

 Ginza